 DL-Methionine is the synthetic equivalent of methionine, which is an amino acid that is most often found in meat and meat-based dog foods.
 It may also have the name L-2-Amino-4 butyric acid, or L-Methionine.

-L-Methionine actually has a host of benefits for dogs:
+DL-Methionine has a host of benefits for dogs:

-Cheap foods that are low in meat protein but high in vegetable protein will supplement methionine levels with the synthetic DL-Methionine equivalent, whereas foods that are sufficiently high in meat and fish proteins do not need this additional supplementation.
+Certain foods that are low in meat protein but high in vegetable protein will supplement methionine levels with the synthetic DL-Methionine equivalent, whereas foods that are sufficiently high in meat and fish proteins do not need this additional supplementation.

 Although methionine is an essential amino acid, you need to ensure that you do not feed too high levels of the protein to your dog.
 Excessive levels can cause: